patr1ckm/do_ldpred/README.md

     qsub do_ldpred phenoname

 This will submit a job running the LDpred workflow on each of the files 1\_plink as a separate SGE job (mapped to $SGE\_TASK\_ID).
 The following steps are performed:

+    ./do_ldpred phenoname 1

+Will run do\_ldpred locally on plink file 1.

 ### 0. Setup